hanspoo/nx-tw-4/README.md

 ¿ How many .. in @source ?

-The double dots in @source, in this case three, are one for each ancestor folder up to the root.
+The double dots in @source, in this case three, are one for each ancestor folder up to the root of the monorepo.
 From there tailwind will look for the files of source code to inspect and find its classes.
 You may change this to be more specific to where your source code is.